-Convention Resolutions may be rejected by the National PTA Board of Directors in accordance to the District of Columbia Code Nonprofit Corporation Act if it is deemed to be not in the best interest of the organization.
+Resolutions submitted for consideration during the annual convention must be approved by the National PTA Board of Directors in accordance to the District of Columbia Code Nonprofit Corporation Act.

-A convention resolution is an original main motion that is brought forward at convention because of its importance, length, or complexity, and is submitted in writing.
+A resolution is an original main motion that is brought forward at convention because of its importance, length or complexity, and is submitted in writing.

-A convention resolution usually consists of two main parts: Whereas: The preamble portion of the convention resolution consisting of a statement(s) providing information on the convention resolution, reasons for the convention resolution, and why it should be adopted.
-Resolved: The main motion.
-The Resolved statements constitute the request for action and express the opinion or will of the group.
+A resolution usually consists of two main parts: Whereas statements: The preamble portion of the resolution consisting of a statement(s) providing information on the resolution, reasons for the resolution and why it should be adopted.
+Resolved statments: The main motion.
+The resolved statements constitute the request for action and express the opinion or will of the group.

-Convention resolutions call for action by National PTA or its constituent bodies (state, district, council, or local units).
-National PTA convention resolutions seek to address problems, situations, or concerns that affect children and youth nationwide and that require nationwide action for solution.
+Resolutions call for action by National PTA or its constituent bodies (state, district, council or local units).
+National PTA resolutions seek to address problems, situations or concerns that affect children and youth nationwide and that require nationwide action for solution.

-Local, council, district/region, or state PTAs, the National PTA Board of Directors, or committees may submit convention resolutions.
-Convention resolution criteria is the same for all PTA bodies.
+Local, council, district/region or state PTAs, the National PTA Board of Directors or committees may submit resolutions.
+Criteria for resolutions to be considered at the convention is the same for all PTA bodies.

-Each convention resolution submitted to National PTA is subject to consideration by the Convention Resolution Special Committee.
+Each resolution submitted to National PTA is subject to consideration by the Resolutions Committee.

-Submitters must be available to work with the convention resolutions special committee to make necessary changes to meet these criteria.
+Submitters must be available to work with the Resolutions Committee to make necessary changes to meet these criteria.

-- Be in harmony with the purposes and the basic policies of National PTA, as stated in the bylaws of every constituent organization of National PTA.
+- Be in harmony with the purposes and the basic policies of National PTA, as stated in the national bylaws and bylaws of every constituent organization of National PTA.